PhysicalBit7/notes/docs/OOP/35_Graphs.md

 _(Euler is pronounced very much like "oiler".)_]

-* An .trail[Eulerian trail] is a path that includes all edges of the graph only once.
+* An Eulerian trail is a path that includes all edges of the graph only once.

-* An .trail[Eulerian cycle] is a cycle that is also an Eulerian trail.
+* An Eulerian cycle is a cycle that is also an Eulerian trail.

-* An .trail[Eulerian graph] is a graph that has an Eulerian cycle.
+* An Eulerian graph is a graph that has an Eulerian cycle.
     * A graph is Eulerian if every vertex is incident to an even number of edges.

 ---